calvinbaart/vscode-phpstan/README.md

 ## What is this?

 [PHPStan](https://github.com/phpstan/phpstan) is a static analysis tool for PHP.
-This extension aims to use the output of PHPStan and integrate it in VSCode allowing the developer to find errors quicker.
+This extension integrates the output of PHPStan in VSCode allowing the developer to find errors quicker.

 ## Installation